 In 1997, UC Irvine received 17,000 applications and admitted two-thirds of that group.
 By 2007, applications had more than doubled and the acceptance rate had fallen to 56%.
-Fast-forward to 2021, and close to 108,000 individuals applied and under 30% were accepted.
+Fast-forward to 2022, and over 117,000 individuals applied and the UC Irvine acceptance rate was down to 21%.
 Need further proof of the school’s increased popularity?
 Ten years ago, the University of California-Irvine saw 95% of its undergraduates coming from the Golden State; today, roughly one-quarter come from other states/countries.
 That’s what being ranked one of the top 10 public universities in the United States can do for you.

 • SAT/ACT policy at UCI and GPAs of admitted applicants

-• The demographics of current UC Irvine undergraduates
+• The demographics of current UC Irvine students

 • UC Irvine’s yield rate